Chinatown (1974 film): Plot

-In 1937, a woman identifying herself as Evelyn Mulwray hires private investigator Jake Gittes to trail her husband Hollis, whom she suspects of infidelity.
-Hollis Mulwray is chief engineer at the Los Angeles Department of Water and Power, and Gittes hears him publicly refuse to build a new dam on safety grounds.
-Later, Gittes photographs Mulwray in the company of a young woman, and the pictures make their way into the next day's paper.

-Back at his office, Gittes is confronted by the real Evelyn Mulwray, who threatens to sue him.
-Gittes concludes that the fake Evelyn was using him to discredit Mulwray.
-He goes to a reservoir to search for clues but instead finds his old police associate, Lieutenant Lou Escobar.
-Hollis Mulwray's body had been found in the reservoir, having apparently drowned.
+In 1930s Los Angeles, a woman identifying herself as Evelyn Mulwray hires private investigator J. J. "Jake" Gittes to trail her husband, Hollis, the chief engineer at the Department of Water and Power.
+Gittes photographs Hollis in the company of a young woman and the pictures make their way into the Post-Record, exposing their apparent affair.
+Gittes is then confronted by the real Evelyn Mulwray, who threatens to sue him.
+He concludes that the imposter was using him to discredit Hollis.